 I teach workshops for those hoping to do fibre arts.
 My background is as a retired English and French instructor.
 I love fibre harmonies and dancing colors, and weave with a variety of fibres including silk, wool, alpaca and even buffalo and dog.

-Edelen works with a variety of different clays and in a variety of different styles.
-He uses reduction and electric kilns to produce his pottery.
-He best likes making art that his customers can use, a mindset that shows up in his volunteer work.
+Edelen has worked with a variety of different clays and in a variety of different styles.
+He used reduction and electric kilns to produce his pottery.

 I am a lifetime resident of S.W.
 Montana; raised on a ranch, attended a one room school, have a college degree in Art Education, married with 4 kids.
 I love the outdoors, the animals and the people in these rural communities and I strive to depict that in my art.
 I thank the Lord for the privilege to enhance someone’s home with a painting, a sculpture, or maybe just a moment of peace when they feel or look at my work.
 My works may be seen at my studio in Alder, Montana or online at forrestflager.wordpress.com,